A Seusea and the Four Gladiators tale. In this story, Horoth encounters the abhuman.

 ‘Either I die here with these men, or you keep your word,’ I said.

-So I told her about the Oloii girl and her sister in Girkent Miel.
-Juonte laughs shrilly at my chivalry, and then she’s away into the night, like a black bolt straight out of Hjoll.
+I told her about the Oloii girl and her sister in Girkent Miel.
+Juonte laughs shrilly at my chivalry, and then she’s away into the night, like a vast black bolt straight out of Hjoll.
 In the meantime, I’m among these dead men, taking things they no longer needed.
-They were all employees of the Hanse, most likely slavers in their spare time, especially from the coffles I found in one chest, so I wasn’t too guilty about their deaths.
+They were all employees of the Hanse, most likely slavers in their spare time, especially from the coffles I found in one chest.
+Seeing that, I wasn’t too guilty about their deaths.

 However, I was most certainly a marked man in Girkent Miel, especially if bright minds correlated me to what went on here.

-‘I have them,’ Juonte said, startling me.
+‘I have them,’ Juonte said, startling me from my endeavours.
 She’s talking into my mind, it turns out.
 ‘The two sisters, with the eldest as you described.
 What do you intend with them?’

-I detected a bit of knowing mirth there, and I said, ‘They can have the money these lads had.
+I detected a bit of knowing mirth there, and I said, ‘They can have the money these lads possessed.
 They can make a better life for themselves somewhere.’